About Us

 Machu Picchu Entry Tickets

-The Machu Picchu tourist ticket is the official and mandatory document that allows access to the Machu Picchu Archaeological Park, one of the 7 Wonders of the World.
-The Decentralized Directorate of Culture of Cusco is the institution in charge of managing and selling the Machu Picchu tourist ticket.
-Learn about the importance of this entrance ticket for your visit to Machu Picchu.
+The tourist ticket for Machu Picchu is the official and mandatory document that allows access to the archaeological park of Machu Picchu, one of the seven wonders of the world.
+The Decentralized Directorate of Culture of Cusco is the institution responsible for the administration and sale of the tourist ticket for Machu Picchu.
+Learn about the importance of this admission ticket for your visit to Machu Picchu.

 Machu Picchu Tickets 2026

-There are 10 different Machu Picchu tickets available, each offering a unique way to visit the Inca citadel, as well as alternative routes outside Machu Picchu.
-Below, we explain what they are and their main differences.
+There are 10 different Machu Picchu tickets, and each one offers a different visit to the Inca citadel, as well as alternative routes outside Machu Picchu.
+Here we show you what they are and their main differences.

-Important: Each tourist ticket is unique and non-transferable, so it is essential to correctly enter the first name, last name, and ID or passport number of each visitor.
+Important: Each tourist ticket is unique and non-transferable, so it is essential to enter each visitor’s first name, last name, and document number correctly.

 Circuit 1: Panoramic

-This circuit offers a panoramic view of the Inca citadel of Machu Picchu.
-Its main highlight is the panoramic view of Machu Picchu from the Guardian’s House.
-However, it does not allow access to the interior of the citadel.
+This circuit offers a panoramic view of the Inca citadel of Machu Picchu, with the main attraction being the panoramic view of Machu Picchu from the Guard House.
+However, you will not have access to the interior of the Inca citadel.

 Route 1-A: Machu Picchu Mountain

-This ticket allows you to explore the upper terrace of Machu Picchu and visit the Guardian’s House, where you can take the classic postcard photo of Machu Picchu.
-It also includes the hike to the summit of Machu Picchu Mountain, with an approximate duration of 4 hours round trip (ascent and descent).
-Throughout the route, you will be surrounded by lush vegetation, making it ideal for trekking enthusiasts.
+This ticket includes a walk along the upper terrace of Machu Picchu.
+You will visit the Guard House, where you can take the classic postcard photo of Machu Picchu.
+It also includes the hike to the top of Machu Picchu Mountain, with a walk of approximately 4 hours (including ascent and descent).
+Throughout the entire route, you will be surrounded by vegetation, making it perfect for trekking lovers.

 General information

-• Duration: Approximately 6 hours, including ascent and descent.
+• Tour duration: 6 hours, including the ascent and descent of the mountain.

 Route 1-B: Upper Terrace

-This ticket allows you to explore the upper terrace of Machu Picchu and take the classic postcard photo from the Guardian’s House.
-You may also walk around the Guardian’s House area and remain on the upper terrace esplanade to capture the best panoramic photos of Machu Picchu.
+With this ticket, you will be able to walk along the upper terrace of Machu Picchu, where you can get the classic postcard photo of Machu Picchu from the Guard House.
+In addition, you can tour the Guard House sector and remain in the upper terrace esplanade to get the best panoramic photos of Machu Picchu.

 General information

-This ticket includes access to the upper terrace of Machu Picchu and the classic photo from the Guardian’s House area, plus a 2-hour round-trip hike to the Sun Gate (Intipunku), which the Incas used to observe the winter solstice.
+With this tourist ticket, in addition to walking along the upper terrace of Machu Picchu and getting the classic postcard photo from the Guard House sector, it includes the 2 hour hike (including ascent and descent) to the Sun Gate or Intipunku; this place was used by the Incas to observe the winter solstice.

 General information